 Synopsis: A look at Israel and focusing on the city of Jerusalem and the importance of the Kotel and its connection to the Holy Temple.
 The children will also learn about the differences and similarities between other main towns/cities in Israel.
 Key Vocabulary Medinat Yisrael, Yerushalayim, Beit Mikdash, Haifa, Tel Aviv, Be'er Sheva, Degel, Sharon, Galil, Negev, Olim, Kotel.
-Knowledge By the end of this unit of work pupils should be able to: To know all the letters and vowels of the Aleph-Bet To blend letters and vowels of 3, 4 and 5 letter words To know the names of the major cities in Israel (Jerusalem, Tel Aviv, Haifa, Be'er Sheva To know key facts associated with these cities.
-To know why we celebrate Yom Ha'atzmaut To know the episodes of Rabbi Akiva and his students To know the main customs of Shavuot To know the key values and morals learnt from the Parashot Skills By the end of this unit of work pupils should be able to: To blend letters and vowels of 3, 4 and 5 letter words.
-Understand the main features of Jerusalem, Tel Aviv, Haofa and Be'er Sheva To understand the importance of the land of Israel to the Jewish people To understand why Rabbi Akiva had to be so careful about learning Torah and keeping Mitzvot To know the reason for eating milky foods and having flowers in the shul on Shavuot To understand how various episodes highlight key values Possible activities you could use: , singing/music sessions, making cheese cake, using a map of Israel to highlight major towns/cities.
-Weekly Ivrit Hebrew reading sheets Example Cross Curricular links and outcomes Compose a class Blog on a diary of a tadpole, chick or caterpillar, Class toy Suggestions for assessment: Contribution to a forum or email through, text, voice or image Outcome of books created Hebrew reading record (lvrit) Marking and feedback Links to Jewish Studies: Parasha, Israel studies, Tefillah, model seder, Lag B'Omer activities
+Knowledge By the end of this unit of work pupils should be able to: Know familiar words using all letters and vowels learnt Know how to read unfamiliar sentences using the vowels patach/kamatz To know the names of the major cities in Israel (Jerusalem, Tel Aviv, Haifa, Be'er Sheva To know key facts associated with these cities.
+To know why we celebrate Yom Ha'atzmaut To know the episodes of Rabbi Akiva and his students To know the main customs of Shavuot To know the key values and morals learnt from the Parashot Skills By the end of this unit of work pupils should be able to: Understand the main features of Jerusalem, Tel Aviv, Haofa and Be'er Sheva To understand the importance of the land of Israel to the Jewish people To understand why Rabbi Akiva had to be so careful about learning Torah and keeping Mitzvot To know the reason for eating milky foods and having flowers in the shul on Shavuot To understand how various episodes highlight key values Possible activities you could use:, singing/music sessions, making cheese cake, using a map of Israel to highlight major towns/cities.
+Weekly Ivrit Hebrew reading sheets Example Cross Curricular links and outcomes Compose a class Blog on a diary of a tadpole, chick or caterpillar, Class toy Suggestions for assessment: Contribution to a forum or email through, text, voice or image Outcome of books created Hebrew reading record (Ivrit) Marking and feedback Links to Jewish Studies: Parasha, Israel studies, Tefillah, model seder, Lag B'Omer activities